vocksel/rbxtheme/.github/ISSUE_TEMPLATE/bug-report-convert.md

 ## Error messages

-Include any error messages you encountered when converting the theme.
+Include any error messages you encountered when running the command.
 Screenshots or copy/pasting the error are both great!

 ## NodeJS version